madison-python/pair-night/README.md

 There are many reasons to pair at work, but the reason we are holding a Pair Night is very simple: **We think it is fun to write code with other people.** Most people who come to our meetings do so because they are interested in learning new things with other people, so we hope that after a night of pair programming you come away having produced some working code, learned something you didn't already know, and had fun doing it.

-## But I've never pair programmed before
+## But I've never pair programmed before.

 Based on polling at the last few Madpy meetups, this will be a first time pair programming for most of us, so if you have never pair programmed before, rest assured, you are in good company.
 The Pair Night is an informal event, open to all experience levels, and whether pairs follow the "rules" of pair programming (as defined by Article 5-4 Section B) isn't nearly as important as having a good time while you are here.

+If you want to learn more about pair programming, you can review Pierce's [slides](slides.pdf), or you can check out the article on pair programming in this repo by Williams and Kessler titled ["All I really need to know about pair programming I learned in Kindergarten"](articles/williams-kessler-2000-all-i-need.pdf).

 ## How are pairs formed?